 This design is listed in Weiss as SC-MB-156, but is not listed in Walcott.
 The same design printed in bronze, except for the numbering as No. 10 instead of No. 9, shown in Figure 5, is unlisted in Weiss.
 Weiss instead lists a printing in black as SC-MB-157a.
 The design is again unlisted in Walcott.
 As noted above, Charles Magnus often printed the same design in different inks.
 A further bronze design, No. 11, (Figure 6) shows another scene from the battle of Newbern.
 This design is similar to Weiss SC-MB-158a, Walcott L-710, which bears the printed number 10.
 Finally, No. 12, another bronze printed envelope (Figure 7), shows the aftermath of the battle, with a mounted officer in conversation, a wounded soldier, and corpses in the foreground, and troops moving rapidly toward the city of Newbern in the background.
-This design is similar to Weiss SC-MB-159a, Walcott L-711V, and to Weiss SC-MB-155a,

-Neuse banks six miles below Newbern, was the only part of the defenses of Newbern whose line Colonel Lawrence O'B. Branch, 33rd North Carolina Infantry, would defend.
+This design is similar to Weiss SC-MB-159a, Walcott L-711V, and to Weiss SC-MB-155a, Neuse banks six miles below Newbern, was the only part of the defenses of Newbern whose line Colonel Lawrence O'B. Branch, 33rd North Carolina Infantry, would defend.
 Curiously, it may have been named for Major W. B. Thompson, possibly 1st North Carolina Artillery, who supervised its construction.
 Ten of the fort's guns bore on the river, and three of the remainder on the land approaches to the city, so that it was not able to withstand the land attack that overcame it.
 Major William G. Lewis, 33rd North Carolina Infantry, who participated in its defense, complained a few days later in a letter to his cousin about the "miserable manner in which our works were constructed.
 Major Thompson, who has failed in every work he has ever undertaken, made the greatest failure of all, in the construction of those works.
 They are a disgrace to any engineer."
 (On the other hand, General Branch's defense line had a break, accidentally unguarded by guns and defended by an untrained militia battalion, and it was here that the Union forces broke through.)
 The conquest of Fort Thompson was the first stage of the battle of Newbern.
 Yet the envelope was produced as part of another set from the previous ones.
 It is listed in Weiss as SC-MB-177 but is unlisted in Walcott.

-Figure 6 Bronze Magnus envelope: Battle at Newbern N.C.
-No. 11.
-C. Magnus, 12 Frankfort St. N.Y.
+The next two covers are of another type, one that was also popular during the Civil War: illustrations of military heroes.
+Figures 9 and 10 illustrate a bust of General Reno and a map of northeastern North Carolina that includes some, but not all, of the important battle sites of this period.
+The hand-colored cover is unlisted in Weiss or Walcott; a similar Figure 7 Bronze Magnus envelope: Battle at Newbern N.C.
+No. 12.
+Chas.
+Magnus, 12 Frankfort St. N.Y.